PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI2.md

 Let us start with an intuitive consideration of Grad-CAM.
 The goal of Grad-CAM is to understand at which parts of an image a convolutional layer “looks” for a certain classification.
 As a reminder, the first convolutional layer of a CNN takes as input the images and outputs feature maps that encode learned features (see the chapter on Learned Features).
 The higher-level convolutional layers do the same, but take as input the feature maps of the previous convolutional layers.
 To understand how the CNN makes decisions, Grad-CAM analyzes which regions are activated in the feature maps of the last convolutional layers.

-### Saliency maps using SmoothGrad

-One of the key drawbacks of vanilla gradients and Grad-CAM is that they resulting saliency maps can sometimes be very noisy.
-One way of dealing with is to first create multiple versions of the image with varying levels of noise.
-Then we create saliency maps using Grad-CAM for all the images and later, average the saliency maps to produce a final (usually noise free) map.
-In essense, we are trying to _average away_ the noise.

 ## Let's get to work!

-Today, we have discovered three new ways to explain **how** do neural networks make their decisions!
-Now let's put them to to the test and see how they perform using the ```tf_explain``` python package.
+Today, we have discovered one new ways to explain **how** do neural networks make their decisions - GradCAM!
+Now let's put it to to the test and see how it helps us improve the explainability of a deep neural network using the ```tf_explain``` python package.

 > Click [here](https://gilberttanner.com/blog/interpreting-tensorflow-model-with-tf-explain) to read more about the package.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-I highly recommend following along this tutorial by opening a new notebook and typing in the following code snippets (with comments)
+I highly recommend following along this tutorial by opening a new jupyter notebook and typing in the following code snippets (with comments)
  </div>